 (Pocket-lint) - Amazon's Fire tablets continue to offer a popular alternative to the iPad, and with the choices of Android tablets reducing over the past few years, the Fire family has offered affordable tablets that do just about everything you need.

 Amazon Fire tablet design

-- Fire 7: 115 x 192 x 9.6mm, 295g
+- Fire 7: 115 x 192 x 9.6mm, 286g

-- Fire HD 8: 214 x 128 x 9.7mm, 369g
+- Fire HD 8: 202 x 137 x 9.7mm, 335g

 The Fire tablets are designed to be sturdy, offering plastic backs in a range of colours.
 The sizes and weights step up progressively as you'd expect along with the size of the display on offer.
-The build quality is very much the same across all the devices, with curved rears and a bezel around the display that gives you plenty of space to grip the tablet.
+The Fire HD 8 and 8 Plus are the same size, but the 8 Plus is a little heavier.

 Amazon Fire tablet display

 - Fire 7: 7-inch, 1024 x 600 pixels, 171ppi

 - Fire HD 8 (all models): 8-inch, 1280 x 800 pixels, 189ppi

 - Fire HD 10 (all models): 10.1-inch, 1920 x 1200 pixels, 224ppi